kgdunn/pid-book/univariate-review/univariate-review.rst

 .. question::

-	The enrichment paper by PJ Rousseeuw, "`Tutorial to Robust Statistics <http://dx.doi.org/10.1002/cem.1180050103>`_", *Journal of Chemometrics*, **5**, 1-20, 1991 discusses the breakdown point of a statistic.
+	The paper by PJ Rousseeuw, "`Tutorial to Robust Statistics <http://dx.doi.org/10.1002/cem.1180050103>`_", *Journal of Chemometrics*, **5**, 1-20, 1991 discusses the breakdown point of a statistic.
 Describe what the breakdown point is, and give two examples: one with a low breakdown point, and one with a high breakdown point.
 Use a vector of numbers to help illustrate your answer.

 .. answer::